crosbya1/multi-level-occupancy/README.md

 prior variance for the Laplace distribution ranging from 0.1–5 on the log scale, which translated to ~1.1–148 when transformed.
-We selected the optimal prior for each model type at each scale by comparing models using Watanabe-Akaike Information Criterion (WAIC, [Watanabe 2010](#ref-watanabe2010)).
+We selected the optimal prior for each model type at each scale by comparing models using Watanabe-Akaike Information Criterion (WAIC, [Watanabe, 2010](#ref-watanabe2010)).